Jacob-Pickard/Quiz-App/README.md

 Log - 3/4/25
     [X] Changed the name of the leaderboard to "My scores" as you cant compete against anyone but yourself without backend implementation
     [X] Add a date and time counter to the leaderboard to show your progression as you finish the quizzes.
 (Just log when the data is input)
     [X] Added a "Correct questions" tracker that displays when the quiz is complete and on the leaderboard.
+    [X] Added rechart library to demonstrate to the user how they are progressing through a visual medium.
+    [X] Added a seperate page and button to view these graphs, as well as a corresponding css file.
+    [X] Made the title of the website a home button, added CSS to make it more obvious that it can be clicked.

 Log - 3/3/25
     [X] Reworked a lot of the file structuring.
 Determined that blogpage.jsx, leaderboard.jsx, and quizpage.jsx are all components that could be used elsewhere so they remained in /components.
 Moved all css files into a /styles folder.
 Also left the questions folder within components.
 Updated all the import statments to adapt to this filestructuring